petablox/popl2020-artifact/README.md

 __TODO:__ How long do the experiments take to reproduce?

 Mukund's SAL 308 desktop
+With tsp -S 6, exp1 prepare takes 10 minutes
-With tsp -S 4, exp2 prepare took 16 minutes.
+With tsp -S 4, exp2 prepare took 16 minutes
-With tsp -S 6, exp2 run takes 1hr 46 minutes.
+With tsp -S 6, exp2 run takes 1hr 46 minutes

 __TODO:__ Explain the `tsp -S` command